ONOS configuration overview

 - These interfaces are already accepted standards and are well-defined, low-profile interfaces with support for transaction semantics.

-- YANG models that will be exposed as part of the NB API are yet to be determined (or defined).
+- YANG models that will be exposed as part of the NB API are determined by the set of configuration model plugins configured as part of

 - Enhanced northbound API will be a gRPC service providing access to administrative functionality.

-- Applications can navigate the change-log and roll-back various changes as they were previously submitted via gNMI
+- Applications can navigate the transaction log and roll-back various changes as they were previously submitted via gNMI

-- Southbound API for the subsystem will be gNMI and gNOI.
+- Southbound API for the subsystem will be gNMI.

 - This will allow direct use with Stratum-compliant switches without requiring an adaptation layer.

-- Adapters can be created for devices that do not directly support gNMI/gNOI interfaces.
+- Adapters can be created for devices - or configurable targets in general - that do not directly support gNMI interfaces.
 Such adapters can be deployed either as proxy agents or potentially can be hosted on the devices themselves.

 - The subsystem will be designed as a separate entity to allow its use with the existing ONOS 2.0 architecture and to fit with the NG ONOS architecture.